atlassian-archive/dataschool/dataschool/_chapters/sql-optimization/optimizing-data-queries-with-redshift.md

 ---
 section: Databases
-title: Optimizing Data Queries with Redshift
+title: Redshift Optimization
-meta_title: Optimizing Redshift
+meta_title: Optimize a Redshift Database
 description: Learn how Redshift manages optimization for your cloud data warehouse.
   Learn when to manually tune the database further for more performance for SQL queries.
 number: 120